Access Requests

 Assign roles bash

-mezctl users update alice --add-roles=can-request-production
+mezctl users create alice --roles=access,can-request-production

-mezctl users update charlie --add-roles=can-approve-production
+mezctl users create charlie --roles=access,can-approve-production

 Audit Trail